 The extent of cyclone damage at each location seemed to be related to the aspect and potential wave fetch of the survey sites; as would be expected damage was highest at sites that were most exposed to the east and the north where the strongest winds originated.
 Although wind speeds during cyclone Debbie only ranged from 60-80 km/hr the extended time period of the event meant that the damage was equivalent to more intense but shorter duration storms such as Ului.
-As mentioned above these locations have not been subjected to a direct cyclone impact over the twelve years of monitoring.
-Such a direct hit could cause almost total destruction of shallow fringing reef coral communities (A.M.
-Ayling personal observations).
+As mentioned above these locations have not been subjected to a direct cyclone impact over the thirteen years of monitoring.
+Such a direct hit could cause almost total destruction of shallow fringing reef coral communities on the exposed parts of the islands (A.M.
+Ayling personal observations from other similar locations).

 The Keswick Island reefs were not monitored over the period of pre-2017 cyclonic impacts but comparison of changes in the four sites that were common between the 2006 capital dredging monitoring program and the present ambient monitoring program suggests that corals in this location had already recovered to more than pre-cyclone levels by early 2015.
 Coral cover on Keswick was also not affected by the recent Cyclone Debbie event because all the sites have relatively low wave fetch in most winds.
 Comparison of coral cover on Keswick from a 2001 survey also conducted by Sea Research that used similar sites to the present ambient survey suggests that there has been little change in coral cover over the past seventeen years in this location.
-The stability in coral cover since Cyclone Debbie coincides with the lower macroalgae cover observed at this location.
+The stability in coral cover on Keswick since Cyclone Debbie probably results from natural growth increases being balanced by reductions caused by disease and sediment damage.
+In general, Keswick Island is more charactertistic of a mid-shelf reef compared to the other more inshore locations that are part of this monitoring program, which may in part explain these overall differences.

 The significant increase in soft coral cover at Round Top Island over the ten years to May 2016 appears to have been due to the natural growth of Sarcophyton and Sansibia colonies.
 Soft coral cover did not increase at the other three locations over the same period and the reason for the increase on Round Top is not known.
 Most of this increase has been wiped out by Cyclone Debbie and soft coral cover at the other three locations is now lower than during the 2006 baseline.
-Soft coral cover has not recovered to any extent in the 18 months since Cyclone Debbie.
+Soft coral cover did not recover in the first 18 months following Cyclone Debbie but has increased over the past 12 months, possibly due to the reduction in macroalgal cover.